MashaWaleed/HomeControl_IOT/README.md

 - **Qt GUI:** User-friendly interface for interacting with the home control system.
 - **DFPlayer Mini:** Audio playback module controlled via the ESP32.
 - **Various Sensors:** For measuring temperature, humidity, and carbon levels.
-- **CAN Bus Module:** For communication with other CAN-enabled devices.

 ![esp](./Assets/esp.jpg)
 ![terminal](./Assets/terminal.jpg)